onionalive/drupal-test-personal/README.md

 **NOTE PT2 THE NOTE-ENING:** *Is this actually the best method?
 Should we have a 'staging' db and just do dumps / pulls from that instead?*

 # TODO:
-1. Fix gulp scss, output file is .scss not .css
+1. improve gulp scss task
 2. Ensure all babel, browserify, js stuff is set up correctly
 3. Verify esdocs are functional **this is important for this project**
 4. Re-write gulp clean method to not clean entire dist folder.
 There are some static files there that need to remain.
 Unless, we could add them to *theme-src*?
 YML, etc.